terryspitz/dactyl-font/README.md

 ## Variable fonts

-Inspired by Variable Fonts technology
+Dactyl is also inspired by Variable Fonts technology

 https://v-fonts.com/